lucas-varela/strate/README.md

 // pages/api/signup.js
 import { Validation } from "strate"
-import { object, string } from "yup" import Route from "./_src/route"
+import { object, string } from "yup" import Route from "./_src/route" // The function created above

 export default Route(async (request, response, context) => {
-  // Data is already validated
-  const user = await context.prisma.user.create({ data: request.body })
+  // Data is already validated by the Validation middleware const user = await context.prisma.user.create({ data: request.body })

   response.status(200).send(user)
 }, {
   middleware: [
     // This validation middleware is specific to this route
-    // It will automatically validate the request body and throw on errors new Validation(
+    // It will automatically validate the request body and return input errors new Validation(
       object().shape({
         email: string().email().required(),